 Odobie Macllister, a young 16 year-old who lives with Sickle Cell Disease, created her own business to attain financial freedom.

-Laura Doyle Péan, at 20 years old, is a former librarian and graduate of the Communications and Cinema program at Cégep Limoilou, Laura is a poet and activist and is studying law at McGill University.
+Laura Doyle Péan, at 20 years old, was a bookseller and graduate of the Communications and Cinema program at Cégep Limoilou.
+Laura is a poet and activist and is studying law at McGill University.

 The panel will be moderated by Biba Tinga, President of the Sickle Cell Disease Association of Canada.
 Born in Niger, West Africa, Biba immigrated to Canada where she brings a wealth of experience and longstanding dedication to improving conditions for people with sickle cell disease.
 She also serves on the Board of Directors of GASCDO, the Global Alliance for Sickle Cell Disease Organizations.